Vietnam.vn - Nền tảng quảng bá Việt Nam

 Several mummies with gold tongues have been excavated in other locations before, but only sporadically and identified as belonging to high-ranking officials of ancient Egypt.

-Commenting on Live Science , Egyptology professor Salima Ikram said that the unusually large number of mummies with golden tongues at Oxyrhynchus may be due to the fact that this was a concentrated burial site for elite people related to the temples and animal cults that once flourished here.
+Commenting on Live Science , Egyptology professor Salima Ikram said that the unusually large number of mummies with golden tongues at Oxyrhynchus may be due to the fact that this was a concentrated burial site for elite people related to the temple and animal cults that once flourished here.

 Alternatively, there is another, simpler hypothesis: Gold tongues may have simply been a fad in the area at the time.